Skip to content

 • Origin : Philippines

-• Color : intense and homogeneous purple
+• Color : intense and uniform purple

 • Texture : creamy and smooth once cooked